lopierra/mclust_plots/README.md

 # mclust_plots
-Make density and ridge plots using mclust results
+Make density and ridge plots of mclust subgroups, overlaid on observed data.

+Name of actual lab test was changed to "lab test" for confidentiality.